ashfurrow/UICollectionView-NSFetchedResultsController/README.md

 This is an example of how to use the new `UICollectionView` with `NSFetchedResultsController`.
 The trick is to queue the updates made through the `NSFetchedResultsControllerDelegate` until the controller *finishes* its updates. `UICollectionView` doesn't have the same `beginUpdates` and `endUpdates` that `UITableView` has to let it work easily with `NSFetchedResultsController`, so you have to queue them or you get internal consistency runtime exceptions.

+# Status

+This repository is *deprecated*.
+Please use [JSQDataSourcesKit](https://github.com/jessesquires/JSQDataSourcesKit) instead.

 # Setup

 Clone the repo and look in the `UICollectionViewController` subclass.
 The logic inside the `.m` file shows how to queue updates.